miku86/notes/dom-enlightment.md

 ## 3.10 Toggling a class attribute value

 Using the `classList.toggle()` method we can toggle a sub-value of the class attribute.
-This allows us to add a value if its missing or remove a value if its already added.
+This allows us to add a value if it's missing or remove a value if it's already added.

 ## 3.11 Determining if a class attribute value contains a specific value